 - 1. Client issues a session setup request to the Application Manager via Application Layer signaling.
 The client may authenticate itself to the Application Manager during this step.

 - 2. Before the Application Manager activates the session, the Application Manager issues a Gate Set (in a COPS DECISION message) and sends it to Policy Server in order to determine if the session setup request should be allowed to proceed.
 Message includes:

 - a.
 AMID

 - b.
 SubscriberID

 - c.
 TransactionID

 - d.
 Classifier

 - e.
 Traffic Profile for Flow

 - f.
 Gate-Spec

 - 3. Upon receiving the request, the Policy Server checks the request against the policy rules and if the request is approved, sends a Gate-Set to the CMTS.
 Message includes:

 - a.
 AMID

 - b.
 SubscriberID

 - c.
 TransactionID

 - d.
 Classifier

 - e.
 Traffic Profile for Flow (Authorized, Reserved and Committed)

 - f.
 Gate-Spec

-- 4. CMTS uses the classifier and Traffic Profile information to trigger the activation of the flow by issuing the appropriate DOCSIS DSx messages.
+- 4. If the flow is unshared or if the flow is shared but not yet created, the CMTS uses the classifier and Traffic Profile information to trigger the activation of the flow by issuing the appropriate DOCSIS messages.

-- 5. CM acknowledges with the appropriate DSx messaging.
+- 5. CM acknowledges with the appropriate DOCSIS messaging.

 - 6. CMTS issues a Gate-Set-Ack to the Policy Server in response to the Gate-Set message received in Step 3.
 Message includes:

 - a.
 AMID

 - b.
 TransactionID

 - c.
 GateID

 - d.
 SubscriberID

+- e.
+SharedResourceID (if a shared resource is used to fulfill the resource commitment)

 - 7. In response the Policy Server will generate a Gate-Set-Ack to the AM; this tells the AM that the Policy Request has been admitted and the client's request can proceed, and the necessary resources in the underlying network have been reserved.
 Message includes:

 - a.
 AMID

 - b.
 TransactionID

 - c.
 GateID

 - d.
 SubscriberID

+- e.
+SharedResourceID (if a shared resource is used to fulfill the resource commitment)

 - 8. Application Manager, upon receiving the Gate-Set-Ack will inform the client that the session establishment can proceed.